 Future London Leaders 25

 Head of Area Regeneration and Economic Growth, LB Ealing

 - Acting as one of four Alumni representatives on FoL’s Steering Group (two-year term, Nov start)

-- Co-designing, speaking at or attending quarterly Alumni Network events
+- Co-designing, speaking at or attending Alumni Network events

 - Getting involved in the wider FoL programme, to gain exposure, learn and share ideas